Want to spend less on motorcycle insurance?

 Wash the chrome part with soap water followed by clean water, and wipe it dry with a clean towel.
 Allow the part to dry.

-Method 3: Use chrome and metal polish
+Method 3: Use Chrome and Metal Polish

-- Chrome and metal polish
+- Chrome and metal polish.

-- Clean and soft brass wool (soft steel wool can also be used)
+- Clean and soft brass wool (soft steel wool can also be used).

 Step 2: You can apply and rub the chrome polish on the rusted area with clean brass wool or a soft polishing wheel.

 Inspect the part and if you still find some rusted spots, repeat the process once again.

-|1||How can I protect my motorcycle chrome parts from rusting once again?|
+How can I protect my chrome parts from rusting again?

 After removing the rust from the chrome part, apply a layer of chrome polish to safeguard the chrome layer.

 Clean your motorcycle and the chrome parts regularly and apply a layer of chrome polish after drying the chrome-plated parts.

-The chrome parts are made of ordinary alloy steel, but they are given a thin layer of chrome by the chrome plating process, to protect the part from rusting and also to make it shine and look good.
+The chrome parts are made of ordinary alloy steel, but they are given a thin layer of chrome by the chrome plating process.
+This is to protect the part from rusting and to make it shine.

 If you clean your motorcycle regularly and apply the recommended chrome polish or wax on the chrome parts, it is possible to make them last longer.